rpellerin/car-obd-project/README.md

 They can be installed using `pip`.

+# SR05 project

+- Have a look at Hadoop

 # TODO

 - Add the path to the device as a mandatory argument ("/dev/ttyUSB0")